circonus/irondb-docs/api/read-text.md

 The output will be a JSON array, the entries of which are JSON arrays which indicate change points of the text metrics, containing two values:
 The timestamps of the change-point in milliseconds since the epoch, and the new value as a string.

-The first entry will be the latest change point **before** the requested start time.
+The first entry will be the last change point **before** the requested start time.

 Subsequent entries will be change points within the requested period.